GameNightAI/GameNight/AppleHIGChecklist.md

 3. Advanced animations
 4. Notification support

-This checklist should help ensure GameNyte feels native and polished on iOS while meeting Apple's standards for App Store approval.
+This checklist should help ensure Klack feels native and polished on iOS while meeting Apple's standards for App Store approval.